 Length of Course: 60 minutes

-Upon successful completion of this program, participants will receive 1.0 contact hour.
+Upon successful completion of this program, participants will receive 1.0 nursing continuing professional development contact hour.

 Dietitians: 1.0 hours of CPE for registered dietitians.